 This amazing appetizer is filled with tomatoes, green onions, garlic, green pepper, orange pepper, jalapeno pepper, fresh cilantro and parsley, the juice of one lime and red pepper flakes.
-Chunky Homemade Salsa is F-A-N-T-A-S-T-I-C!!!!
+Homemade Pico de Gallo is F-A-N-T-A-S-T-I-C!!!!

-Last week I wanted to make a certain recipe and it needed a chunkier salsa then what is usually sold in stores–almost like a pico de gallo.
-To my shame, I have NEVER made homemade salsa before and I’ve lived in Texas for 17 years now!
+Last week I wanted to make a certain recipe and it needed a chunkier salsa then what is usually sold in stores.
+It really needed to be more like a pico de gallo.
+To my shame, I have NEVER made homemade salsa or pico de gallo before. 🙁 And I’ve lived in Texas for 17 years now!
 I looked at a few recipes online and then went back to my own cookbook to see what recipes for salsa or hot sauce I had gotten from friends.
-Every recipe seemed to puree the tomatoes or use canned tomatoes (which I felt would be too soft) and neither kind would be right for this particular recipe.
-It needed body and texture to the salsa — not a goopy mess!
+Every recipe seemed to puree the tomatoes or use canned tomatoes (which I felt would be too soft).
+Neither kind would be right for this particular recipe.
+It needed to have body and texture, not be a goopy mess!

-I wish I could express in words just how sumptuous and flavorful this salsa was.
+I wish I could express in words just how sumptuous and flavorful this Pico de Gallo was.
 I could eat the stuff by the spoonful!
-Forget tortilla chips, forget fajitas or quesadillas to serve it with–just give me a spoon and let me inhale the stuff!
+Forget tortilla chips, forget fajitas or quesadillas to serve it with.
+Just give me a spoon and let me inhale the stuff!
 There are certain kinds of recipes like soups and salads that I can create from scratch based on what I feel like eating.
 But not something like this!
-I was so pleasantly and delightfully surprised at just how wonderful Chunky Homemade Salsa turned out to be.
+I was so pleasantly and delightfully surprised at just how wonderful Homemade Pico de Gallo turned out to be.

-Serve Chunky Homemade Salsa with tortilla chips or strips, or serve alongside Breakfast Burritos, Quesadillas, Fajitas, Chimichangas, Tostados, Enchiladas, or Tamales!
+I needed something thicker with more texture than traditional salsa for this recipe.
+This Homemade Pico de Gallo sure did the trick.
+Serve it with tortilla chips or strips, or serve alongside Breakfast Burritos, Quesadillas, Fajitas, Chimichangas, Tostados, Enchiladas, or Tamales!

 Here’s what I did.